JaylyDev/ScriptAPI/README.md

 >
 > `@minecraft/vanilla-data` and `@minecraft/math`: These are external Minecraft libraries published to NPM.
 They are not part of Minecraft's native modules.

-There are two ways to use external Minecraft libraries:
+There are two ways to use external Minecraft libraries in behavior pack scripts:

 1. **Standalone file**

-   Download standalone files available from https://jaylydev.github.io/scriptapi-docs/meta/useful-link.html for quick, small-scale projects.
+   Download standalone files available from https://jaylydev.github.io/scriptapi-docs/meta/useful-links.html for quick, small-scale projects.

 2. **Bundling**